Departmental Scope of Services

 All of the nurses are certified to administer chemotherapy and biotherapy, and have a tremendous amount of experience and passion for their work.
 The vast majority of nurses are nationally certified in their specialty.
 The nurse to patient ratio is 1 nurse to 4 patients.
 There is a patient care coordinator and support staff who assist the nurses and patients during their treatment.
 A primary nursing model is utilized so that each new patient is assigned a primary nurse who will follow the patient during their cancer journey.

-University of Maryland Medical Center Serpick Infusion and Multidisciplinary Center concentrates on providing the patient with the benefits of teamwork.
+University of Maryland Medical Center Serpick Infusion Center concentrates on providing the patient with the benefits of teamwork.
 Nurses are part of a unique group of professionals that combine their strengths for the benefit of the cancer patient.
 The staff works diligently to provide the highest level of care by supporting the patient, family and all team members.
 Nurses are encouraged to continue to learn and educate themselves and their co-workers in a field that is constantly changing and improving!

 Browse Current Openings